 The IPA believes that the standard wholesale product contract forms used in its procurements have now become largely standardized and should remain acceptable to future potential bidders.
-As was the case with the 2014, 2015, 2016, 2017, and 2018 procurement events, the process to receive comments from potential bidders can be restricted to changes to the forms, thus reducing Procurement Administrator time and billable hours, while shortening the critical path time needed to conduct a procurement event.
+As was the case with the 2014, 2015, 2016, 2017, 2018, and 2019 procurement events, the process to receive comments from potential bidders can be restricted to changes to the forms, thus reducing Procurement Administrator time and billable hours, while shortening the critical path time needed to conduct a procurement event.
 This is because, prior to the 2014 procurement events, the forms, terms and instruments had become relatively stable, with fewer comments being received from potential bidders requesting revision or optional terms for each succeeding procurement event.
-Any procurement event to be conducted under the auspices of the 2019 Procurement Plan would be the thirteenth iteration of IPA-run procurement events, when including the Spring 2018 procurement events168 and the planned Fall 2018 procurement events for the procurement of capacity for Ameren Illinois and the procurement of standard energy products for ComEd and Ameren.
+Any procurement event to be conducted under the auspices of the 2020 Procurement Plan would be the fourteenth iteration of IPA-run procurement events, when including the Spring 2019 procurement events for the procurement of capacity for Ameren Illinois and the procurement of standard energy products for ComEd and Ameren.
 In each iteration prior to 2014, potential bidders had an opportunity to comment on documents and those comments have been, where appropriate, incorporated into the documents or provided as acceptable alternative language.
-In the 2014, 2015, 2016, 2017, and 2018 procurement events, potential bidders submitted only limited comments on the proposed changes to the forms.
+In the 2014, 2015, 2016, 2017, 2018, and 2019 procurement events, potential bidders submitted only limited comments on the proposed changes to the forms.